 With EMDR therapy, these items are addressed using an eight-phase treatment approach.

 Phase 1: The first phase is a history-taking session(s).
 The therapist assesses the client’s readiness and develops a treatment plan.
 Client and therapist identify possible targets for EMDR processing.
 These include distressing memories and current situations that cause emotional distress.
 Other targets may include related incidents in the past.
 Emphasis is placed on the development of specific skills and behaviors that will be needed by the client in future situations.
-Initial EMDR processing may be directed to childhood events rather than to adult onset stressors or the identified critical incident if the client had a problematic childhood.
-Clients generally gain insight on their situations, the emotional distress resolves and they start to change their behaviors.
+Initial EMDR processing may be directed to childhood events rather than to adult-onset stressors or the identified critical incident if the client had a problematic childhood.
+Clients generally gain insight into their situations, the emotional distress resolves and they start to change their behaviors.
 The length of treatment depends upon the number of traumas and the age of PTSD onset.
 Generally, those with single event adult onset trauma can be successfully treated in under 5 hours.
 Multiple trauma victims may require a longer treatment time.

 Phase 2: During the second phase of treatment, the therapist ensures that the client has several different ways of handling emotional distress.
 The therapist may teach the client a variety of imagery and stress reduction techniques the client can use during and between sessions.
 A goal of EMDR therapy is to produce rapid and effective change while the client maintains equilibrium during and between sessions.